lamnguynn/All-Keys/README.md

 # All Keys

 A simple and secure password manager app used to store and utilize your credentials.
-Avaliable on the app store now!
+Avaliable for iOS on the app store [now](https://apps.apple.com/us/app/all-keys/id1576077213)!

 ## Features
 - Autofill credentials into supporting apps and websites